Math Manipulatives: Why Use Them?

 What are math manipulatives?

-Math manipulatives are things your children touch, move – ahem, manipulate – in order to understand various math concepts.
-Manipulatives can be store-bought, homemade or even simple objects you have around the house.
+Math manipulatives are tools we give children that they can touch and move – ahem, manipulate – in order to understand various math concepts.
+These tools can be store-bought, homemade, or even simple objects you have around the house.

-The purpose of math manipulatives is two-fold.
+The purpose of manipulatives is two-fold.
 First, they help children to form a concrete understanding of abstract concepts.
-When a child can “see” that 1/2 + 1/2 = 1 whole by using fraction manipulatives, the oftentimes tough concept of fractions gets a whole lot easier because there is now a picture in the brain of what a fraction really is.
-In other words, the manipulatives have helped build brain connections!
+When a child can “see” that 1/2 + 1/2 = 1 whole by using fraction manipulatives, the oftentimes tough concept of fractions gets a whole lot easier.
+There is now a picture in the brain of what a fraction really is.
+In other words, the manipulatives have helped build brain connections and file away important memories.

 What are my favorite math manipulatives?